embrace-io/embrace-apple-sdk/README.md

 ### Github auth issues

-If you cannot fetch the `KSCrash` dependency, you most likely have Github auth issues.
+If you cannot fetch the `KSCrash` dependency, you most likely have Github auth issues in Xcode.

 1. Verify you have set up Github credentials in on the "Accounts" tab in "Settings"
 2. Enter the passcode for your SSH key on that page if prompted to do so.